leomrtns/super_distance/README.md

 It will output many trees using all possible combinations of branch rescaling, clustering algorithms, and matrix merging options.
 If option `--fast` was given, then only two trees are output, based on the UPGMA estimate of nodal distances and of normalised branch lengths (more on methods below).
+Use this option if handling many species (tips on the supertree).

 The algorithms expect input trees with branch lengths (since it estimates distances between leaves using individual branch lengths), but the program works in their absence &mdash; although many output trees will be the same.